What Exams and Tests Do Health-Care Professionals Use to Diagnose Osteoporosis?

 The doctor will usually begin with a careful history to determine if you have osteoporosis or if you may be at risk for the disease.
 You will be asked a variety of questions regarding lifestyle and other conditions that you may have.
 The doctor will also ask if you have a family history of osteoporosis or a history of previous broken bones.
 Often blood tests are used to measure calcium, phosphorus, vitamin D, testosterone, and thyroid and kidney function.

 Based on a medical examination, the doctor may recommend a specialized test called a bone mineral density test that can measure bone density in various sites of the body.
+The diagnosis of osteoporosis or osteopenia can be made based on the results of these tests.
+Osteopenia is lower-than-normal bone density not severe enough to be classified as osteoporosis and is considered by many experts to be a precursor to osteoporosis.
 A bone mineral density test can detect osteoporosis before a fracture occurs and can predict future fractures.
 A bone mineral density test can also monitor the effects of treatment if the tests are performed a year or more apart and may help determine the rate of bone loss.

 Patient Comments & Reviews